Arkellys/reactronaut/README.en.md

 ---

 <div align="center">
 <h4>Mission accomplished, Reactronaut!
-You have successfully completed this reactial adventure.
-Now, relax and enjoy the breathtaking view of the universe you've created. 🌟<h4>
+You have successfully completed this reactial adventure. <br />Now, relax and enjoy the breathtaking view of the universe you've created. 🌟<h4>
 </div>